colestrine/NYSG/Controller/README-Controller.md

 3. event_loop: measures data from sensor, makes deicsion, logs data and sends out decision to change peripherals, waits a time amount and restarts cycle

+### ASYNCHRONICITY

+The program is not asynchronous at the present moment.
+If we have difficulties, weith certain areas we can make sure that the program becomes asynchronous.

 ### Debugging

 TODO in future